 Comfy for 4, but has 5 beds.
 Charming.
 Incredible walleye fishing!
 Lots of moose for hunters with their own tags for WMU 17.
 Portage to nearby 6 mile long lake with boat and even more walleyes.
 Lots of sand beaches for swimming.
 Has not been fished for over a decade!

 Bruce lived here, 25 miles from the nearest road, mostly off the land, for 2 years in the mid-1970’s.
 This gorgeous lake is cold, clear and productive.
 Six miles long, its 40 islands, countless bays, reefs, and points provide excellent walleye structure.
 Several small rivers run into the lake.
 At the southern tip, Boulder Creek is deep and winding, with good breeding spots for trophy pike over 20 pounds.

 Read More about Shawanabis Lake»

 We fly you to the beautiful sand beach in the heart of Wabakimi Park.
-Windfall is magical place.
-The cabin is rustic and simple, and comfortable for 2-3 people (there area nearby tent sites for a larger group) .
+Windfall is a magical place.
+The cabin is rustic and simple, and comfortable for 2-3 people (there are nearby tent sites for a larger group) .
 Windfall Lake is a productive lake for walleye and pike.
 Portage into neighboring Snake Lake for MONSTER northern pike.
 You can explore Windfall Lake and nearby lakes by canoe, kayak or boat & motor.
 Swim right in front on the beach, fish, and paddle or just soak up the tranquil Wabakimi wilderness.
 Perfect for family outings & fishing.
 This outpost is one of Bruce’s favorites.
 Ask him about it!